Two Easy Ways to Start Earning Rewards!

 Most puffers will not eat flakes or pellets.
 They need live or frozen foods.
 They also require hard foods to keep their teeth worn down.
 The local Petco will likely have these foods in stock.
 If the tank is overstocked, he may be stressed.
 He may also have an infection (bacterial, fungal or parasites) that are causing his symptoms.
 Ideally, a new fish should be quarantined for 2-4 weeks before being introduced to the main tank.

-Hi, and thanks for your question.
+Usually lack of water quality, lack of oxygen, overcrowding and abnormal temperature are all common causes of this behaviour.
+They could be hungry as well, but usually they come to the surface at certain time or in response to visual stimuli like your presence.
 Begin by submitting a water sample for quality testing.
 Most pet stores will do this for free or a nominal fee.
 Clinical examination should always include a water quality check, even if you have done so already.
 Water testing should be performed with a quality test kit, measuring NH4, NO2 and NO3.
 High ammonia levels, PH imbalances may be responsible for these signs.
 Oxygen concentration and quality of the filters should be determined as well.
 If water quality is good and there are no major imbalances, your fish should get examined to look for any sign of bacterial/fungal infection and eventually water should be treated.
 Hope this answer was helpful, but please do not hesitate to contact us again on the forum or by requesting a consultation if you have any more questions or to discuss it any further.
-If this answer was helpful please let us know, this will be used to improve our service!